-It is simply absurd, as well as false, to suggest that IRI gave money, from USAID, to Strategic, a private Kenyan firm, simply as a “capacity building exercise” for either Strategic or for IRI, whichever is intended here.
-No, as described by the State Department before the exit poll became a “hot potato” after Kibaki was serving a second term based on the ECK’s announcement of an alleged election win on his behalf, we paid Strategic for their work “in providing an independent verification of electoral outcomes via exit poll“.
-They were hired based on already proven capacity having conducted the exit polls in 2002 and 2005.
-I have noted before that the Ambassador claimed this excuse–that the poll was only an “exercise” and never intended to be released–in a March on-line Q-and-A, but this is the first time I see characterization stated from Washington.
+It is simply false to suggest that IRI gave money, from USAID, to Strategic, a private Kenyan firm, simply as a “capacity building exercise” for either Strategic or for IRI, whichever is intended here.
+No, as described by the State Department before the exit poll became a “hot potato” after Kibaki was serving a second term based on the ECK’s announcement of an alleged election win on his behalf, we paid Strategic for their work “in providing an independent verification of electoral outcomes via exit poll” in the State Department’s own words.
+Strategic was hired based on already proven capacity having conducted the exit polls in 2002 and 2005.
+I have noted before that the Ambassador claimed this excuse–that the poll was only an “exercise” and never intended to be released–in a March 2008 on-line Q-and-A, but this is the first time I see this characterization stated from Washington.
 See Lessons from the 2007 Kenyan Election and the new FOIA Cables–Part Three, here.

-The guidance notes that IRI has “commissioned an audit” but doesn’t say when, or whether the State Department has asked to see it.
+The guidance notes that IRI has “commissioned an audit” but doesn’t say when it was commissioned, or whether the State Department has asked to see it.
 [Note also that an "audit" could not fix the "methodology" of the poll if it had been flawed.
-IRI released the poll the next month, in August 2008, the day before the technical consultants from UCSD were to testify about the poll before the Kriegler Commission investigating the election.]
+IRI released the poll the next month, in August 2008, the day before the technical consultants from UCSD were to testify about the poll before the Kriegler Commission investigating the elections.]

 Finally, the statement that the Embassy “was not informed . . . of the exit poll results by 3pm on Election Day” is precious.
 They were informed of the results at closer to 5pm.